nigeldias27/RootCrawlers/README.md

 6. Change the mysql connector info at Line 10 in moreinfo.py, at Line 17 in worker.py and at Line 90 and 103 in GUI/gui.py .(Soon to be added to the config file)
 7. Change the email info in emailService.py .(Soon to be added to the config file)

+Note: Dockerfiles will be created soon to make this process easier; until then, I apologize for the inconvenience!
 ## How to Run

 1. Start rabbitmq